 For tens of thousands of Americans, the advantages of going solar heavily outweigh the disadvantages.
 By making the switch to clean, renewable energy, you control your power for decades to come, which means that you’re not left paying monopolized utility companies’ unfair rates to power your home.
 Plus, you get the peace of mind that you’re reducing your carbon footprint and making a positive impact on the environment.

 Of course, we may be a little biased.
-We always recommend that homeowners considering solar go through our free solar proposal process so you can make your own decision.
-By giving us some of your basic information, we can generate a full report that will show how much solar can impact your monthly electricity bills over the lifespan of the panels.
+We always recommend that homeowners considering solar go through our free proposal process so you can make your own decision.
+By giving us some of your basic information, we can generate a full report that will show how much it can impact your monthly electricity bills over the lifespan of the panels.
 With that information, you’ll be able to determine whether solar is right for your specific situation.

 Going Solar with Blue Raven Solar: